Skip to main content

 • Many commercial health insurance plans will cover a Saxenda prescription but often require prior authorization.

-• Medicare Part D does not cover weight management prescription medications such as Saxenda
+• Medicare plans like Medicare Part D do not cover weight management prescription medications such as Saxenda.

 • Depending on the state, Medicaid plans may or may not cover weight loss medications.
 Those that do may not cover premium-priced medications like Saxenda, so check with your state’s Medicaid website or call a representative.

-• The Veterans Administration (VA) does cover weight management medications, but Saxenda may or may not be covered.
-Patients will need to talk to a representative from the Veterans Health Administration to determine coverage.
+• The Veteran’s Administration (VA) does cover weight management medications, but Saxenda may or may not be covered.
+Patients will need to talk to a Veteran’s Health Administration representative to determine coverage.

 How much does Saxenda cost without insurance?

-The retail price for a one-month supply of Saxenda averages $1,698.
-Because Saxenda is meant to be used for months and years, uninsured patients can expect to pay over $20,000 per year.
+The full cost of the medication for a 30-day supply averages $1,803.
+Because Saxenda is meant to be used for months and years, uninsured patients can expect to pay over $21,000 per year out-of-pocket.
 Insurance can reduce the cost, but not every insurance plan may cover Saxenda.
 The out-of-pocket cost with insurance will depend on the insurance plan, deductible, and copay cost for the prescription.

-Healthcare professionals may prescribe other types of brand-name prescription weight loss drugs to compliment a reduced-calorie diet and increased physical activity: Xenical (orlistat), Qsymia (phentermine/topiramate), and Contrave (naltrexone/bupropion).
-These drugs are effective, but work differently than GLP-1 agonists and have different side effects.
+Doctors may prescribe other types of brand-name prescription weight loss drugs to complement a reduced-calorie diet and increased physical activity: Xenical (orlistat), Qsymia (phentermine/topiramate), and Contrave (naltrexone/bupropion).
+These drugs are effective but work differently than GLP-1 agonists and have different side effects, some serious.
 Unfortunately, most over-the-counter drugs or dietary supplements are not considered highly effective.
 However, over-the-counter orlistat is available under the brand name Alli at half the dose and one-tenth the cost of prescription orlistat.

 RELATED: Compare Contrave vs. phentermine